 - Employee's Date of Hire

-- Employee's State of Hire (only if reporting as a Multistate employer)
+- State of Hire

 Optional Employer Information:

-- Employer email address
+- Employer second address

-Optional Employee Information:
+Optional Employee and Independent Contractor Information:

 - Employee's Date of Birth